Educational Needs

 - It is recognised that when an individual loses their sight their hearing improves.

-- For very visual individuals the reverse can be true.
+- For very visual individuals it is like the reverse can be true.

-- We have nearly all been in the position of watching a good movie or reading an exciting book and we don’t hear somebody ask us a question.
+- We have nearly all been in the position of watching a good movie or reading an exciting book and we do not hear somebody ask us a question.

-- It’s like we are in our own world.
+- It is like we are in our own world.

 - This can be what is happening for these individuals and it can be confused with NOT paying attention or being slow.